1. SECURITIES INVESTOR PROTECTION CORPORATION

 As a FINRA member, Themis is required to obtain certain customer identification information before opening new accounts.
-In connection with this requirement below please find a web link to FINRA’s Customer Identification Program Notice
+In order to comply with this requirement, below please find a web link to FINRA’s Customer Identification Program Notice.

 Additionally, Themis may also obtain information about its clients from other sources, including the SEC’s Investment Advisor Public Disclosure website.

 In connection with FINRA Rule 2267 we remind you that you may access FINRA BrokerCheck at www.FINRA.org/brokercheck in order to review public disclosures of brokerage firms.
 Additionally, the related FINRA BrokerCheck Hotline is (800) 289-9999.

 Themis has developed a BCP on how we will respond to events that significantly disrupt our business.
 Since the timing and impact of disasters and disruptions is unpredictable, we will have to be flexible in responding to actual events as they occur.
 With that in mind, we are providing you with this information on our BCP.